nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 If we map an infrastructure into Zanzibar tuples, it looks like this:

-* `workspace:alpha#viewer@alice` *(Alice is a viewer of Workspace Alpha)*
+* `folder:alpha#viewer@alice` *(Alice is a viewer of Folder Alpha)*
-* `gpu:123#parent@workspace:alpha` *(GPU 123 belongs to Workspace Alpha)*
+* `image:123#parent@folder:alpha` *(Image 123 belongs to Folder Alpha)*

 Because this is a graph, the database traverses relationships instantly.
-If Alice tries to access `gpu:123`, the system does a sub-millisecond graph traversal: Who owns the GPU?
-(Workspace Alpha).
-Does Alice have a relationship to Workspace Alpha?
+If Alice tries to access `image:123`, the system does a sub-millisecond graph traversal: Who owns the image?
+(Folder Alpha).
+Does Alice have a relationship to Folder Alpha?
 (Yes).

-#### Use Case: The Lambda Scenario (Alice and the 8x H100 GPUs)
+#### Use Case: The Lambda Scenario (Alice and the High-Res Thumbnails)

-**The Scenario:** Alice is a "Workspace Viewer" for Project Alpha, but she needs to be temporarily elevated to "Workspace Admin" to spin up 8x H100 GPUs.
+**The Scenario:** Alice is a "Folder Viewer" for Project Alpha, but she needs to be temporarily elevated to "Folder Admin" to trigger a massive batch generation of High-Res Thumbnails.
 Furthermore, the API must verify the customer's billing account isn't suspended.

 1. **The Elevation:** We do not touch Alice's JWT or Auth0 profile.
-We simply write a new relationship tuple to the Zanzibar database: `workspace:alpha#admin@alice`.
+We simply write a new relationship tuple to the Zanzibar database: `folder:alpha#admin@alice`.
 We set a Time-To-Live (TTL) on this tuple so it automatically deletes itself after 4 hours.
-2. **The Request:** Alice clicks "Start 8x H100s".
+2. **The Request:** Alice clicks "Generate Thumbnails".

 ```mermaid
 sequenceDiagram